wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 ![Create activity policy](../media/2-create-activity-policy.png)

-To create a policy based on a search, from the Cloud App Security portal, select **Investigate** and then choose the search type, for example, **Activity Log.**
+To create a policy based on a search, from the Defender for Cloud Apps portal, select **Investigate** and then choose the search type, for example, **Activity Log.**

 ![Policy based on search](../media/2-investigate.png)